-Response: Reimbursements were for actual costs and is supported by an original itemized receipt.
+Response: Reimbursements were for actual costs.
+Out of the two reimbursements, one is missing eight out of twenty itemized receipts.

 c.
 Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h).